 A favorable decision, in the context of Social Security disability claims, is an approval of disability benefits.
 More specifically, the term "favorable decision" refers to an approval granted by an administrative law judge (ALJ) after a disability appeal hearing.

-If you are approved for benefits, you will receive a hearing decision letter in which the ALJ who granted you the favorable ruling explains both the reasons for the ruling and the established date of onset (EOD), which determines the date from which you are owed disability benefits.
+If an ALJ approves you for benefits, you will receive a hearing decision letter a month or so following the hearing.
+In the letter, the judge who granted you the favorable ruling will explain both the reasons for the ruling and your established date of onset (EOD), which determines the date from which you are owed disability benefits.

-Fully favorable decision.
-In a fully favorable decision, a judge approves a disability case and grants an established onset date that is in full agreement with the onset date "alleged" (claimed) by the applicant (this is called the alleged onset date, or AOD).
+In a fully favorable decision, a judge approves a disability claim and grants an established onset date that is in full agreement with the onset date "alleged" (claimed) by the applicant (this is called the alleged onset date, or AOD).

-Partially favorable decision.
-In a partially favorable decision, the applicant is granted disability benefits but the judge sets the EOD later than the date alleged by the applicant on the disability application (AOD).
-A partially favorable decision can also be an approval for a "closed period" of benefits.
+A partially favorable decision might also be an approval for a "closed period" of benefits.
 This happens when the ALJ determines that the applicant was disabled for a period of time, but is no longer disabled.
 (For more information, see our article on disability benefits for closed periods.)